Leg and Foot ulcers

 - IMAGING: Appropriate imaging of the arteries and veins in the foot and leg using ultrasound and CT scanning

-- TREATMENT PLAN: A comprehensive review of all symptoms, exams and imaging enable Dr. Wolfe and Dr. Cumming to provide definitive treatment recommendations.
+- TREATMENT PLAN: A comprehensive review of all symptoms, exams and imaging enable our physicians to provide definitive treatment recommendations.

 Take the first step toward healing.